Male penguins of many species gift their mates with rocks.

 As Douglas and colleagues stressed in their preface to Levick’s report, though, “the behavior [displayed by hooligan males] is clearly not analogous to necrophilia in the human context.”
 That fact can easily be lost when one is appalled by an animal acting out a human taboo.
-Levick was aghast because he viewed the penguins in human terms—as little gents and dames dressed to the nines.
-The sentiments about proper human behavior were impressed upon the penguins, and vice versa.
+Levick was aghast because he viewed the penguins in human terms, as little gents and dames dressed to the nines, and applied sentiments about proper human behavior to the penguins (and vice versa).
 For if such awful displays occurred in nature, what might that say about our own actions?

-Slate‘s rehash isn’t the only less-than-romantic take on penguins’ sex lives.
-A 1998 BBC article suggests not all penguin partner pebble exchanges are romantic:
+Slate's rehash wasn't the only less-than-romantic take on penguins' sex lives.
+A 1998 BBC article suggested that not all penguin partner pebble exchanges were quite so romantic:

 Penguins are turning to prostitution.
 But instead of doing it for money, Antarctic dolly-birds are turning tricks to get rocks off their menfolk ...
 Stones are essential for penguins to build their nests.
 A shortage has led to the unorthodox tactics.